andyburdick72/instabrick/README.md

    ### Install dependencies:

    - Navigate to the `/instabrick` folder in a Terminal window
-   - Install dependencies: `pip install -r requirements.txt`
+   - Install dependencies: `pip3 install -r requirements.txt`

    ### Download Your Instabrick Inventory: